Old Testament: Priests

 Approximately 11 references

 Father-in-law of Moses and priest of Midian.
-After Moses fled Egypt, he sheltered him and gave him his daughter Zipporah in marriage.
-Later visited Moses in the wilderness and advised him to appoint judges to share the burden of leadership (Exodus 18).
-Also known as Jethro.
+When Moses fled Egypt, Reuel sheltered him and gave him his daughter Zipporah in marriage.
+He later visited Moses in the wilderness and counseled him to delegate judicial authority — appointing judges to share the burden of leadership (Exodus 18).

 Key references: 1 Chronicles 1:35, 1 Chronicles 1:37, 1 Chronicles 9:8, Exodus 2:18, Genesis 36:4, Genesis 36:10, Genesis 36:13, Genesis 36:17, Numbers 2:14, Numbers 10:29